Tree of life (biblical): Kabbalah

 The tree of life is represented in several examples of sacred geometry and is central in particular to the Kabbalah, where it is represented as a diagram of ten nodes called sefirot (singular sefirah), or the ten emanations or attributes of God.
 It portrays how God, the Creator, demonstrates his creative energy throughout the universe, via angels and then to humans.
 Each of the tree's branches (sefirot) represents a different category of creative force that is overseen by a different Archangel.
 Believers claim that by focusing on the various energies one by one, people can develop a closer spiritual union with God.
 Kabbalah is an esoteric method, discipline and school of thought in Jewish mysticism.

 In popular culture

 The tree of life is mentioned explicitly in the 2006 film The Fountain; it is discussed in connection with the Hebrew Genesis book.

+In the 1995 Anime Neon Genesis Evangelion, beings known as Angels possess the “fruit of life”, which provides them with infinite energy, enabling regeneration and shapeshifting, among other abilities.